tiemenv/staff_schedule_application/README.md

   await user.setRoles([1,2])
 ```

-to give new account automatic admin
+in the UserMySqlRepo to give new account automatic admin

 After that, you can login by POSTing the same info to `/auth/login`, which will set a JWT for you which will be used in future authentication.